ASP-SoC/ASP-SoC.github.io/README.md

 The aim of this project is to creat a universal standalone customizable audio signal processing chain on a FPGA SoC.

-The audio processing is realized in hardware and the configuration/visualisation interface is based on a Linux OS on the ARM Core.
-The software is based on a webpage which is hosted on the system, so you easily can access it in your home network.
-You can use it with any device with a webbrowser, such as your PC, Smartphone or Laptop.
+The audio processing is realized in hardware and the configuration/visualisation interface is based on a Linux OS on the ARM Core of the system.
+The software is based on a webpage which is hosted on the OS, so you easily can access it with any device with a webbrowser, such as your PC, Laptop or Smartphone.

-The platform is fully configurable, so you simply can add new components/blocks to the processing chain.
+The platform is fully configurable, so you simply can change the routing or add new components/blocks to the processing chain.

 Planned blocks are: